Maverick Young Entrepreneur Boot Camp

 Meet young entrepreneurs

-Workshop leaders, presenters and speakers include faculty of UNO's College of Business Adminstration, students from UNO's chapter of the Collegiate Entrepreneurs' Organization, Omaha's most successful entrepreneurs, and recent grads who are practicing entrepreneurs.
+Workshop leaders, presenters and speakers include faculty of UNO's College of Business Administration, students from UNO's chapter of the Collegiate Entrepreneurs' Organization, Omaha's most successful entrepreneurs, and recent grads who are practicing entrepreneurs.

 Our Campus.
 Otherwise Known as Omaha.